D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 * Plasma boundary is approximated with a purple torus

 Lineouts for the 2D plots of the plasma, fields and distribution function are available.
-For example, use the following command to plot lineouts at R = 153.4 cm:
+For example, use the following command to plot lineouts at R = 153.4 cm
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -p -f -d -rz 153.4
 ```